 The basic unit of a QA2 Report is the ObsUnitSet, which represents part of the scientific goals stated by the PI during Phase 1 (project generation and review).
 An ObsUnitSet will typically contain several executions of an SB.
 Each execution only passes to data processing if it has passed QA0.
 There will be only one QA2 report for the whole Member ObsUnitSet13 generated by the JAO/ARCs at the end of the data reduction process.
-This report also has to be approved by the DRMs before the data products are delivered to the PI.
 An interface between the ALMA Pipeline and AQUA permits to generate a complete QA2 report, which is delivered as part of the data products package (including the Weblog information).
 The final report per MOUS delivered to the PI would in that case be a concatenation of all the relevant QA0 reports per execution with the QA2 report.
 Comments on each stage of the QA process (with supporting images, if required) would be added to the Report.

-The standard policies for QA0 failures (or QA0 semi-passes) are that the observations of those Execution Blocks that failed or are QA0_Semi-pass have to be repeated.
+The standard policies for QA0 failures (or QA0 semi-passes) are that the observations of those Execution Blocks that failed or are QA0 Semi-pass have to be repeated.
 Failures to pass QA2 may trigger additional observations if the achieved RMS or imaging parameters do not fulfill the QA2 pass criteria.
 Additional observations may not be possible in circumstances, such as projects with very tight weather, very specific configurations, or time constraints.
 If the available data are insufficient to reach the required sensitivity, but are otherwise of good quality, they will be released to the PI at the end of the cycle.